Introduction to Expressive Arts Therapy

 IS THIS TRAINING FOR ME?

-• 36 Continuing Education (CE) Credits available for Psychologists, California LMFTs, LPCCs and LCSWs.
-Approved by the American Psychological Association
+• 15 Continuing Education Credits available for Psychologists, Utah LMFTs, LPCCs and LCSWs.
+Approved by the American Psychological Association.

-• Fulfills educational requirements for the North American Drama Therapy Association (NADTA)
+• Professional training credit: This training fulfills 15 hours (1 Unit) of educational requirements for the North American Drama Therapy Association (NADTA) and the International Expressive Arts Therapy Association (IEATA).

 Naming our fears is the first step to loosening their grip.
 When we give words and colors to them, we begin to reclaim our power.